Tuberville’s blockade of promotions is over. Military trust gap lingers.

 Allison Jaslow, an Iraq War veteran and CEO of the Iraq and Afghanistan Veterans of America, recalls an encounter she had this summer with Senator Tuberville as she endeavored to explain these sorts of experiences to him.

 “He was very dismissive.
 He tried to minimize the number of promotions within the larger population of the force,” she says.

-“But if you’re one of those officers or one of those families, it means a lot to you. … These are the best among us, and they were caught in the middle of a Washington political fight as punching bags.”
+“But if you’re one of those officers or one of those families, it means a lot to you. ...
+These are the best among us, and they were caught in the middle of a Washington political fight as punching bags.”

 Many military officers and affected family members have declined to speak on the record about the issue.